Income Tax Instalment Scheme (ITIS)

 You must submit your employees' ITIS and contributions returns every month by

 Find out more on employing staff and your tax obligations.

 To work out the amount of contributions you must pay for your employees each month use the contributions calculator.

 You pay ITIS and Social Security contributions separately.

 The total amount of ITIS you have deducted from all your employees must be paid every month.
 See payment methods on

 pay employers' ITIS.

-Combined employee (6%) and employer (6.5%) Class 1 Social Security contributions must be paid every 3 months.
-From October 2022 they must be paid every month.
-We'll send you a statement and you must
+Combined employee (6%) and employer (6.5%) Class 1 Social Security contributions must be paid every month.

 Benefits in kind